 Cleaning costs money and must therefore pay off compared to the loss of yield due to lower power generation and the reduction of the service life of the modules due to dirt.
 But it is clear that companies need to clean their solar panels at regular intervals.
 In principle, it should be inspected "on sight" at least once a year.
 If soiling such as dust layers, dirt edges, bird droppings or other deposits is clearly visible, cleaning is overdue.
 Normally, a plant is cleaned once a year to prevent moss from forming.

-Before cleaning starts, it makes sense to check the system: Are elements broken or cables damaged?
-What do the surfaces of the solar panels look like?
-If major damage is apparent, the power should be switched off and the system repaired to avoid safety risks.
-When it comes to cleaning itself, cleaning agents and brushes, among other things, influence how companies best clean solar panels.
+Before you start cleaning, it makes sense to check the system: Are any elements broken or cables damaged?
+What do the surfaces of the PV modules look like?
+If major damage is visible, the power should be switched off and the system repaired to avoid safety risks.
+When it comes to the cleaning itself, cleaning agents and brushes, among other things, influence how companies best clean solar modules.

 There are several options for the cleaning itself.
 Manual systems often work via a rod operated from the ground or a work platform.
 However, this is very quickly very tedious for industrial plants and can be accompanied by high safety risks.
 Instead, a PV panel cleaning robot that cleans large areas efficiently and safely is a good option.